-We have audited the financial statements of Tanfield Group plc (the 'company') for the year ended 31 December 2022 which comprise the statement of comprehensive income, statement of financial position, statement of changes in equity attributable to equity shareholders, cash flow statement and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and UKadopted International Accounting Standards.
+We have audited the financial statements of Tanfield Group (the 'company') for the year ended 31/12/2023 which comprise the statement of comprehensive income, statement of financial position, statement of changes in equity attributable to equity shareholders, cash flow statement and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards.